xylous/settle/README.md

     - [x] add notes to projects
     - [x] generate the database with projects included
     - [x] start with an 'inbox' project by default
+    - [ ] move notes from project to project
+- [ ] rename notes
+    - [ ] update all links to the renamed note

 ##### Meta